hjoukl/cpycourse/docs/training/tutorial/tutorial.md

         The present value (PV) of a series of cash flows represents the current value of an expected future income stream.

+        Think of it like this: if I receive an amount in the future - what would it be worth today?

         Often, the net present value (NPV) of some initial investment (principal, at time t=0) and then a series of discounted revenues over time (t=1, t=2, ...) is calculated to support investment decisions: an NPV > 0 promises an expected net gain or an investment with a higher NPV would preferrable to one with a lower NPV.

-        The basic PV formula/model assumes a fixed interest rate over time.
-        The future cash flows and the fixed interest rates are usually uncertain i.e. they are predictions or expectations.
+        The basic PV formula/model assumes a fixed "market" interest rate over time.
+This is a simplification, of course: in reality the future cash flows and/or the interest rates are usually uncertain or at least there's the potential risk of them changing or not materializing.
+        Any model needs to simplify reality, anything that deals with the unknown future needs to make assumptions or expectations.

 Running this program yields the following output: